-Putting kitchen waste such as fruit and vegetable peelings, eggs shells and tea bags in your composter as well as grass cuttings and leaves from your garden is as easy as putting something in your normal bin.
+Putting kitchen waste such as fruit and vegetable peelings, egg shells and tea bags in your composter as well as grass cuttings and leaves from your garden is as easy as putting something in your normal bin.
 It's also environmentally friendly and best of all, once you have paid for the composter, it's completely free.

 Why not complement your compost bin with a water butt?
 Fitting a water butt to your roof drainage is a good way of collecting water for use in your garden, or even to top up the fish pond, saving you money, especially if you are on a water meter.

 The National Home Composting Framework also has water butts available at a reduced price.
-They can be ordered online or by calling the order line on 0844 571 4444.